MahmoodWebDev/todo-api-assignment/README.md

 ## Overview

-This project is a React app API-based Todo application that allows users to manage their daily tasks.
-It was a part of home-assignment in a technical interview.
+This project showcases a sophisticated Todo application built on React and powered by an API.
+Originally conceived as a home assignment for a technical interview, the app serves as an elegant solution for managing daily tasks.